 A semester with Verto is an incredibly affordable option compared to typical college tuitions.
 While all of our semesters are affordable, we are thrilled to offer an Opportunity Grant which can reduce the cost of our Latin America Semester to as low as 5k.
 That is half of the average public in-state rate and a fifth of the average private school tuition!
 Learn more about the Opportunity Grant and our commitment to affordability and accessibility here.

 When you spend your freshman semester with Verto, you experience a one-of-a-kind, hands-on education you could never have in a typical college classroom (for an even better price)!
-What better way to complete your general education requirements than from a guesthouse in Fiji or your apartment in Milan?!
+What better way to complete your general education requirements than from a guesthouse in Fiji or your apartment in Italy?!

 At Verto, we believe that international education is not only incredibly beneficial but also completely do-able.
 We want our students to find the perfect freshman year for them.
 We’d love to chat if you want to learn more about how we can make a semester abroad possible for you.